| Title: | Conduct Sensitivity Analysis with Continuous Exposures and Binary or Continuous Outcomes |

 gamma_star_vec |

-A vector that contains the minimum probability of a permutation for each matched set. |
+A vector that contains the minimum probability of a permutation for each matched set; default is NULL. |

 kappa_inv_vec |

-A vector that contains the ratio of the maximum probability and minimum probability of a permutation for each matched set. |
+A vector that contains the ratio of the maximum probability and minimum probability of a permutation for each matched set; default is NULL |